Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: System Model

 where we note that the scaling factor $\sqrt{\frac{\rho K + 1}{2}}$ in \eqref{eq:Q} is set such that the variance of $\r$ coincides with that of $\y$ (see, e.g., \cite{Jac17a,Atz22}).
 Then, the BS obtains a soft estimate of $\x$ via linear combining as

-where $\V \in \Compl^{M \times K}$ is the receiver matrix based on imperfect CSI, which is carried out as described in Section~\ref{sec:SM_A}.
-In this paper, we consider the conventional receivers obtained by plugging the channel estimated with 1-bit ADCs into the well-known MRC, ZF, and MMSE structures, i.e.,
+where $\V \in \Compl^{M \times K}$ is the receiver matrix based on imperfect channel estimation, which is carried out as described in Section~\ref{sec:SM_A}.
+In this paper, we consider conventional receivers obtained by plugging the channel estimated with 1-bit ADCs into the well-known MRC, ZF, and MMSE structures, i.e.,

 These conventional receivers, which are inherited from infinite-resolution systems, ignore the non-linear effects of the 1-bit ADCs.
-Therefore, in Section~\ref{sec:Beam}, we propose a novel receiver design tailored for the data detection with 1-bit ADCs.
+Therefore, in Section~\ref{sec:Beam}, we propose a novel receiver design tailored for data detection with 1-bit ADCs.